Operation Shark: Operation Shark

-As a result of the King David Hotel attack, the whole of Tel Aviv and sections of Jaffa were cordoned and a house to house search conducted for militants and arms: a huge and unprecedented operation.
-An outer cordon was put in place before the troops moved up and inner cordons and curfews established in the early morning of 29 July.
+Operation Shark began on the early morning of 30 July 1946, and involved some 15,000 British soldiers as well as Palestine Police Force officers.
+The entirety of Tel Aviv and sections of Jaffa were cordoned off and searched.
+An outer cordon was put in place before the troops moved up and inner cordons and curfews were established.
+The civilian population was kept under curfew for all but two hours of the day, when people were allowed to leave their homes to obtain food and medicine.
+A warning was issued that curfew violators were liable to be shot on sight.
 Plans were made for short periods of food distribution and essential services such as hospitals and utilities were continued under military guard.
 The process was for all occupants to be assembled in open areas and to have IDs checked.
 The house would then be searched and all except the elderly, infirm and children screened; suspects and persons of interest were then taken to government buildings for screening by CID officers.
-Overall, between 500–787 people were arrested in connection with insurgent activities.
+About 102,000 people were screened, including every male from ages 15 to 50 and every female from ages 15 to 30 except for those pregnant or with small children.
+Overall, between 500–787 people were arrested in connection with insurgent activities and five arms caches were discovered, including one in the city's Great Synagogue.